hibbitts-design/docsify-this/README.md

 #### Display of AsciiDoc files (file extension .adoc)
 The display of [AsciiDoc](https://asciidoc.org/) files ('.adoc' extension) via [DownDoc](https://github.com/opendevise/downdoc) by passing the relevant filenames within a Docsify-This URL (not included in the Web Page Builder), for example: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/asciidoctor/asciidoctor-pdf/main/examples&homepage=basic-example.adoc&edit-link=https://github.com/asciidoctor/asciidoctor-pdf/blob/main/examples/basic-example.adoc

+#### Display of HedgeDocs files
+The display of [HedgeDoc](https://hedgedoc.org/) files is possible by using 'download' for the `homepage` URL parameter within a Docsify-This URL (not included in the Web Page Builder), for example: https://docsify-this.net/?basePath=https://demo.hedgedoc.org/ip4SRxZYTEKa6JHr62XTiA&homepage=download

 #### Changing the Default Values of the Docsify-This Web Page Builder
 You can change the default values of the Docsify-This Web Page Builder via URL parameters - this is especially useful when doing online sessions or workshops on Docsify-This.
 In addition to Docsify-This URL parameters, the following Web Page Builder URL parameters are available: